 Canadian Hearing Services National Scholarship Program

-The value of the Canadian Hearing Services National Scholarship program is valued at $3000 for full-time students and $1000 for part-time students.
+The Canadian Hearing Services National Scholarship program holds a value of $3000 for full-time students and $1000 for part-time students.
 You must be an undergraduate or graduate student to apply.
 The application deadline is May 25th, 2021.

-Western University also offers over 100 awards that can be won through applying as an undergraduate or graduate student.
+Western University additionally provides more than 100 awards accessible to undergraduate or graduate students upon application.
 Please view here for a list of awards to apply for.

 You can apply to bursaries through seeking OSAP funding.
 If you identify as a senior citizen, first generation student, international student, or graduate student, you can seek additional bursaries here.
 You can also apply for additional financial assistance for both fall and spring semesters.